Bekim Balaj: Vllaznia return

 On 18 January 2023, Vllaznia announced to have signed Balaj on a three-year contract, with the striker returning to his hometown club after thirteen years.
-Vllaznia reportedly beat the competition of Tirana and Partizani, who where also interested in signing the player.
+Vllaznia reportedly beat the competition of Tirana and Partizani, who were also interested in signing the player.
 He was presented on the same day and reportedly became the highest paid player of the Kategoria Superiore, earning €12,000 a month.

 International career

 Youth teams

 Balaj was part of the Albania U-19 squad for the qualifying stage of the 2009 European Championship, where he made his debut on 8 October 2008 against England at Ballymena Showgrounds, Northern Ireland by replacing Guido Tepshi at half time and where the match finished in the 3–0 loss for Albania.
 He scored his first and also Albania's only goal of the qualifying campaign, against Northern Ireland on 13 October 2008 at The Oval, Belfast in a 2–1 loss.

 Balaj was called up at Albania national under-20 side by coach Artan Bushati to participate in the 2009 Mediterranean Games football tournament, which began on 25 June in Pescara, Italy.
-However he didn't featured in the tournament.
+However he didn't feature in the tournament.

 He was part of the under-21 side in their 2011 and the 2013 UEFA European Under-21 Championship qualification campaigns, scoring four goals in 13 matches.